njamaleddine/nabiljamaleddine.com/README.md

 # Nabil Jamaleddine's Website

-#### NabilJamaleddine.com is a Flask 0.10.0 Application built using Python 2
+#### NabilJamaleddine.com is a Django 1.10 Application built using Python 3.5.2

 ##### Project Setup is only supported on Linux/OS X